great-expectations/great_expectations/docs/guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md

 :::warning

 Please note that Rule Based Profiler is currently undergoing development and is considered an experimental feature.
-While the contents of this document accurately reflect the state of the feature, they are susceptible to change as we continue to iterate and grow out the capabilites of the Rule Based Profiler.
+While the contents of this document accurately reflect the state of the feature, they are susceptible to change.

 :::